Frank Gehry: Stage design

 In 1983, Gehry created the stage design for Lucinda Childs' dance Available Light, set to music by John Adams.
-It premiered at the Museum of Contemporary Art, Los Angeles at the "Temporary Contemporary", and was subsequently seen at the Brooklyn Academy of Music Opera House in New York City and the Theatre de la Ville in Paris.
+It premiered at the Museum of Contemporary Art, Los Angeles, at the Temporary Contemporary, and was subsequently seen at the Brooklyn Academy of Music opera house in New York City and the Theatre de la Ville in Paris.
 The set consisted of two levels angled in relation to each other, with a chain-link backdrop.
 The piece was revived in 2015, and was performed, among other places, in Los Angeles and Philadelphia, where it was presented by FringeArts, which commissioned the revival.

-In 2003, Gehry designed the set for the American premiere of Janáček's opera Osud at the Gehry-designed Fisher Center at Bard College.

-In 2012, Gehry designed the set for the Los Angeles Philharmonic's opera production of Don Giovanni, performed at the Walt Disney Concert Hall.
+In 2003, Gehry designed the scene for the American premiere of Janáček's Osud at the Gehry-designed Fisher Center at Bard College.
+In 2012, Gehry designed the set for the Los Angeles Philharmonic's opera production of Mozart's Don Giovanni, performed at the Walt Disney Concert Hall.
 In April 2014, Gehry designed a set for an "exploration of the life and career of Pierre Boulez" by the Chicago Symphony Orchestra, which was performed in November of that year.